Our Clinical Genetic Services

 Genetic testing is done on these samples to learn whether the baby has the disease, is a carrier like the parents, or is not a carrier.

-A newer procedure, known as preimplantation genetic diagnosis (PGD), allows for the genetic testing of embryos for women undergoing in vitro fertilization who may have higher odds of passing on a genetic disorder to their child.
+A pre-pregnancy procedure, known as preimplantation genetic diagnosis (PGD), allows for the genetic testing of embryos for women who may have higher odds of passing on a genetic disorder to their child and who are using in vitro fertilization (IVF).

 PGD is performed by taking a few cells from each fertilized egg before implantation to test for the presence of genes that are linked to genetic disorders.
 Only the embryos that test negative for those genes are transfer to the mother.